ember-learn/ember-blog/content/the-ember-times-issue-189.md

 There will be well-known EmberConf/Fest speakers like [Melanie Sumner (@MelSumner)](https://github.com/MelSumner) and [Edward Faulkner (@ef4)](https://github.com/ef4), as well as first-time speakers like [Bartlomiej Dudzik (@BobrImperator)](https://github.com/BobrImperator), [Jenny Judova (@JennyJudova)](https://github.com/JennyJudova), and [Zoë Bijl (@ZoeBijl)](https://github.com/ZoeBijl).
 The [line-up](https://emberfest.eu/schedule/) is super diverse and interesting for all Ember enthusiasts.

-There are still remote tickets available and even if you plan on coming last minute to Rome a few on-site tickets remain.
-We hope you enjoy this conference wherever you decide to join.
+Remote tickets are still available.
+A few on-site tickets too, if you plan on arriving at the last minute.
+We hope you enjoy EmberFest wherever you decide to join.

 ---